Princess Imoukhuede

-Princess Imoukhuede (born 1980) is an American chemical engineer who is an associate professor at the Washington University in St. Louis.
-She was awarded the 2018 Illinois Mathematics and Science Academy Distinguished Leadership Award and the 2018 Nano Research Young Innovators Award in Nanobiotechnology.
-Her first name is 'Princess' and she holds no royal title or position in any capacity.
+Princess Imoukhuede (pronounced I-muh-KWU-e-de) (born 1980) is an American chemical engineer who is a Professor in Bioengineering at the University of Washington as the Hunter and Dorthy Simpson Endowed Chair.
+She conducts groundbreaking research on angiogenic signaling and vascular biology.
+Her lab employs quantitative systems biology to understand and control signaling networks driving blood-vessel formation, with the aim of developing treatments for diseases like cancer and cardiovascular disorders.
+Imoukhuede's work has earned her numerous awards, including the National Science Foundation CAREER Award and the Biomedical Engineering Society Mid-Career Award, and the Illinois Mathematics and Science Academy Distinguished Leadership Award and the 2018 Nano Research Young Innovators Award in Nanobiotechnology, recognizing her significant contributions to scholarship, education, and mentorship.
+Her first name is 'Princess' however, she holds no royal title or position in any capacity.

 Early life and education

 Imoukhuede grew up in Matteson, Illinois.
 She was involved with track and field as a child, and competed in shot put from the age of eight.
 By the time she was in eighth grade she had become interested in science, and her parents gave her a chemistry set to play with at home.
 Imoukhuede attended the Illinois Mathematics and Science Academy.
 Imoukhuede was an undergraduate student in biomedical engineering at Massachusetts Institute of Technology (MIT), where she performed undergraduate research under the supervision of Robert S. Langer on the incorporation of adenoviruses in a liposome-based gene therapy system.
 In her freshman year she was honoured at the Eastern College Athletic Conference, and was the first woman from MIT to qualify for the National Collegiate Athletic Association.
-Whilst at MIT, Imoukhuede took part in athletics, serving as captain of the varsity track and field team.
-Imoukhuede was described by Roger Crosley, then MIT Director of Sport, as “the best weight thrower we ever had in track and field”.
+Whilst at MIT, Imoukhuede took part in athletics, serving as captain of the varsity track and field team, and was named an NCAA All-American athlete.
+Imoukhuede was described by Roger Crosley, then MIT Director of Sport, as "the best weight thrower we ever had in track and field".
 After earning her bachelor's degree, Imoukhuede moved to the California Institute of Technology, where she worked with Henry A. Lester on the structure of the GABA transporter and Förster resonance energy transfer.
+She was the first African American woman to receive a PhD in bioengineering from Caltech.